|

 availability of Potassium Nitrate ( Saltpeter) one of the essential ingredients, and used

-domestically in the curing of meat.
-INTRODUCTION OF FIREWORKS TO EUROPE The earliest recorded use of gunpowder in
+The earliest recorded use of gunpowder in

 England, and probably the western world, is by the Franciscan monk Roger Bacon.
 He was